 '''

-char character = Console.ReadLine();
+Dim character As Char = Console.ReadLine()

-if

-{

-Console.WriteLine("LOWER");

-}

-else

-{
+If

+Console.WriteLine("LOWER")

+Else

-Console.WriteLine("NOT LOWER");
+Console.WriteLine("NOT LOWER")

-}
+End If

 '''

 This response gets Mark C as a meaningful variable name has been used and Mark E as data is obtained from the user and stored in a variable.
-There is an error in this as you cannot assign a string (from Console.ReadLine in this case) to a variable of char data type.

 There is an attempt at a selection structure so Mark B is awarded and also Mark G as the two messages are in logically sensible places.